St Simons Island, GA

 – The Golden Isles

-The triple tail are starting to show up in front of Jekyll.
-In the Golden Isles, we hae a very unique fishery for free floating triple tail.
-To learn more, check out my blog on Triple Tail Fishing on the Capt’s Musings page..
+The triple tail are still floating in front of Jekyll.
+In the Golden Isles, we have a unique fishery for free floating triple tail.
+To learn more, check out my blog on Triple Tail Fishing on the Capt’s Musings page.
 If the weather is conducive, I like to combine fly fishing for red fish and fly fishing for triple tail.
-Effective flies are smaller, lightly weighted andi lighter colored flies that Imitate small shrimp patternsl.
-Try the Prawn’s Revenge and the St. Simons Scampmi (Tying instructions on my Flies Page)as well as the tried and true Kwan fly.
+Effective flies are smaller, lightly weighted and lighter colored flies that imitate small shrimp patterns.
+Try the Prawn’s Revenge and the St. Simons Scampi (Tying instructions on my Flies Page) as well as the tried and true Kwan fly.

 I